YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

       $ mojito create mojit Youtube

 #.
 Create mojit instances of our new mojits and make them children of the ``body``
-   instance as shown in the snippet of the ``application.json`` below:
+   instance as shown in the snippet of the ``application.json`` below and update the path to the CSS assets while you're editing the file.

    .. code-block:: javascript